-Werbler has been involved in Holocaust education since 1994, with the establishment of the middle school peer-to-peer Holocaust education project "Zachor" (remember) at Solomon Schechter Day School of Greater Monmouth County.
-Werbler was an active volunteer there for over 20 years, and also served a term as PTO president.
+Werbler has been involved in Holocaust education since 1994, with the establishment of the middle school peer-to-peer Holocaust education project "Zachor" ("Remember") at Solomon Schechter Day School of Greater Monmouth County.
+Werbler was an active volunteer there for more than 20 years, and also served a term as PTO president.

-In addition to her work for Chhange, Werbler is an active life member of Hadassah and Special Strides.
-She worked for ten years teaching arts and crafts at Middlesex County College, in the department of Professional and Community Programs.
+Werbler is an active life member of Hadassah and Special Strides.
+She worked for 10 years teaching arts and crafts at Middlesex County College, in the department of Professional and Community Programs.
 Werbler graduated from Rutgers University with a double major: a Bachelor of Science in Physician's Assistant and Bachelor of Arts in Psychology.
-A long-time member of Congregation Sons of Israel, Manalapan, she and her husband Jack live in Morganville, New Jersey.
+A long-time member of Congregation Sons of Israel, Manalapan, she and her husband Jack live in Morganville, NJ.
 Their two daughters, Annette and Elisa, both live in Brooklyn.